On this page:

 The role of local planning policy

-Key elements of a housing strategy or neighbourhood character strategy may be included in a local planning policy.
+Other elements of a housing strategy (or other strategic work) may be included in a local planning policy.
 This can clarify how a responsible authority will exercise discretion in decision making.

 Local planning policy can be used to:

-• clarify how discretion will be exercised to achieve objectives in clauses 54, 55 or 58.
+- clarify how discretion will be exercised when a residential development standard is not met in clauses 54, 55, 57 or 58.

 The role of overlays

-Overlays play an important role to give effect to preferred built form outcomes when a zone will not fully achieve the identified housing or neighbourhood character objectives for an area.
+Overlays play an important role to give effect to preferred built form outcomes when a zone and local policy will not fully achieve the identified housing objectives for an area.

 Neighbourhood Character Overlay